Financial Highlights to Watch 2019

 The Lifetime Allowance for pension savings is also set to rise in line with CPI for 2019-20, going up to £1,055,000.
 The State Pension is also set to rise by 2.6% in April.

-In 2019-20, however, the Residence Nil Rate Band will be raised to £150,000 – potentially giving you another £25,000 to pass on to your beneficiaries instead of the taxman.
+In 2019-20, however, the Residence Nil Rate Band threshold is set to be raised to £150,000 – potentially giving you another £25,000 to pass on to your beneficiaries instead of the taxman.
 Speak to one of our financial advisers if you would like to know more about this.

 Help To Buy

 Many first-time buyers have been able to leverage the Help To Buy scheme to get onto the property ladder.
-However, please be aware that the scheme is set to close to new applicants later this year (likely in November 2019).
+However, please be aware that the scheme is set to close to new applicants fairly soon.

 You might want to consider the Lifetime ISA as an alternative option if you are planning on your first property purchase after this year.
 This scheme lets you put aside up to £4,000 per year, with the government topping it up to 25%.